LiEnby/GcToolKit/README.md

 - dots_tb - USB OTG
 - EA Games 1997 - BGM Music from Dungeon Keeper 1 https://www.youtube.com/watch?v=RXfUV_z7i0c

--- OTG Compatiblity

-This program allows backup vita GCs with a USB device connected via an OTG cable however this only works with OTG cables with an external power source; or "Y-Cable" for example this one for the Amazon Fire Stick https://www.amazon.com/ANDTOBO-Micro-Adapter-Power-Devices/dp/B083M1S6QT will work.

--- Difference between .vci and .psv formats
+# Difference between .vci and .psv formats (why a new format?)

 The main difference is how the keys stored. in psvgamesd, the result of gc_auth_mgr_sm function 0x20 is stored,